CharonWangg/CIS_700_Interactive_Fiction_Generation/HW1_Game_Generation/README.md

 # CIS-700-Interactive-Fiction-Generation
-Homework&amp;Project respo for CIS 700
+Homework respo for CIS 700 HW1

 ## Simplified Inception
 My Game is a very simplified version of a movie called Inception, which is one of my favourite movies.